How to Write a Magnificent CV for Your LLM: My Insights After Evaluating 100+ Applications As a Member of the Admissions Committee

 • Don’t use Euraxess template unless explicitly required.
 Its use of space is extremely inefficient.

 • Don’t print and scan your CV.
-Type your CV in Microsoft Word and the convert it to a .pdf file to avoid distorted formatting.
+Type your CV in Microsoft Word and the convert it to PDF to avoid distorted formatting.

 • Don’t include your general areas of interest like ‘reading and dancing’.
 They are usually useless and don’t help the selection committee to make a decision about you.
 You can, however, include more specific extracurricular achievements, such as ‘7 years of musical school’ or ‘competitive ballroom dancer’ or anything else that applies to you.

 • If you don’t have enough information for 2 pages, make it 1 page – play with formatting and phrasing.
-Don’t leave it at 1,5 page – it looks unprofessional and makes it appear as if you didn’t have sufficient experience and are underqualified.
+Don’t leave it at 1,5 page – it looks unprofessional.

 • Don’t certify or sign your CV.